jmrozanec/cron-utils-examples/README.md

 # cron-utils examples

 In this repository we share examples on how to use cron-utils libraries.

 Feel free to collaborate, provide examples of your own and even push examples of bugs you found: when we fix it, the example remains.

-**Contribute & Support!**

-Contributions are welcome!
-You can contribute by
- * starring and/or Flattring this repo!
- * requesting or adding new features.
-Check our [roadmap](https://github.com/jmrozanec/cron-utils/wiki/Roadmap)!
- * enhancing existing code: ex.: provide more accurate description cases
- * testing
- * enhancing documentation
- * providing translations to support new locales
- * bringing suggestions and reporting bugs
- * spreading the word / telling us how you use it!

 Check [our page](http://cronutils.com)!
 For stats about the project, you can visit our [OpenHUB profile](https://www.openhub.net/p/cron-utils).